microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 Let's apply the anti-controlled $X$ gate to the $\ket{00}$ state step by step:

-1. Transform the state of the control qubit to $\ket{1}$: we can do that by applying the $X$ gate to the first qubit:
+1. Transform the state of the control qubit to $\ket{1}$: you can do that by applying the $X$ gate to the first qubit:
 $$\ket{00} \rightarrow \ket{10}$$
 2. Apply the regular $CNOT$ gate:
 $$\ket{10} \rightarrow \ket{11}$$
-3. Now, if we don't undo the change we did on the first step, we'll end up with a gate that transforms $\ket{00}$ into $\ket{11}$, which is not the transformation we're trying to implement.
+3. Now, if you don't undo the change you did on the first step, you'll end up with a gate that transforms $\ket{00}$ into $\ket{11}$, which is not the transformation you're trying to implement.
-However, if we undo it by applying the $X$ gate to the first qubit again, we'll get the correct state:
+However, if you undo it by applying the $X$ gate to the first qubit again, you'll get the correct state:
 $$\ket{11} \rightarrow \ket{01}$$

 You can check that getting the right behavior of the operation on the rest of the basis states also requires that last step.